TokaMark: A Comprehensive Benchmark for MAST Tokamak Plasma Models: Introduction

 \textbf{Evaluation.} We introduce a hierarchical evaluation protocol aligned with the structure of FAIR-MAST and with scientific objectives.
 This hierarchy assesses both low-level prediction quality and high-level scientific utility.
 For specialized models (single-task training), the hierarchy yields granular, signal-level diagnostics; for generalist models (FM-style pretrained and then fine-tuned across tasks), it provides modular comparisons across tasks and broad scientific objectives.

-\textbf{Baseline.} Finally, we provide a strong yet accessible baseline: a \emph{multi-branch convolutional encoder--decoder} architecture inspired by the previous works \cite{seo2023multimodal, seo2024avoiding} and largely expanded to ingest heterogeneous inputs and predict our task-specific targets.
-The architecture is trained independently for each task.
+\textbf{Baseline.} Finally, we provide a strong yet accessible baseline: two simple statistical models (\textbf{Persistence} and \textbf{Mean}), and a \emph{multi-branch convolutional encoder--decoder} architecture with two variants (\textbf{CNN} and \textbf{CNN+LSTM}) inspired by the previous works \citep{seo2023multimodal, seo2024avoiding}, trained independently for each task, and largely expanded to ingest heterogeneous inputs and outputs.

-The following list summarizes our contributions: \begin{itemize} \item \textbf{Benchmark design.} We define 14 tasks organized into four groups, with a hierarchical evaluation protocol, standardized windowing, and error metrics. \item \textbf{Data packaging.} We freeze a stable subset of FAIR-MAST data, resolve schema inconsistencies, standardize metadata and units, and release it for reproducibility and long-time compatibility. \item \textbf{Tools and API.} We provide a Python package for task-specific data loading, processing and batching, masking and alignment utilities, and evaluation logic, integrated with the PyTorch stack. \item \textbf{Baseline models.} We release a multi-branch convolutional encoder--decoder baseline with reference configurations and training scripts, establishing reproducible baselines across all tasks. \end{itemize}
+The following list summarizes our contributions: \begin{itemize}[topsep=0pt, partopsep=0pt, parsep=0pt, itemsep=0pt] \item \textbf{Benchmark design.} We define 14 tasks organized into four groups, with a hierarchical evaluation protocol, standardized windowing, and error metrics. \item \textbf{Data packaging.} We freeze a stable subset of FAIR-MAST data, standardize metadata and units, and release it for reproducibility and long-time compatibility. \item \textbf{Tools and API.} We provide a Python package for task-specific data loading, processing and batching, alignment utilities, and evaluation logic, integrated with the PyTorch stack. \item \textbf{Baseline models.} We release both naive and advanced models with configurations and training scripts, establishing reproducible baselines across all tasks. \end{itemize}